 Python comparison operator and more

-Python divides the operators in the following groups:
+Python divides the operators into the following groups:

 - Arithmetic Operators